ThatRandomError/Capslock-Virus/README.md

 # Capslock-Virus
-A Capslock virus when clicked on startes the virus and copys it self into windows startup folder it turns off and on caps lock to mess up peoples writing if you press the buttons q w o p at the same time it will stop the program
+A Caps Lock virus when clicked on startes the virus and copys it self into windows startup folder It turns off and on Caps Lock to mess up peoples writing If you press "q", "w", "o", & "p" at the same time it will stop the program

+**FOR EDUCATIONAL PURPOSES ONLY, NOT MALICIOUS PURPOSES**